| A New "Take" on Tooth Brushing By Sheila Wolf, RDH

 how to brush, certainly, but also the FREE one we got to take

+home when our visit was over!
 From the beginning, you may have been bombarded

 with a flurry of conflicting of instructions on how to perform